 Set within one of the most biodiverse regions in North America, Warren Wilson has an environmental ethic anchored in the early history of its land and promised in its mission.
 Students, faculty and staff honor these traditions and, through the College’s Triad, apply formal commitments to sustainability in their work, service, and academics.
 Warren Wilson was one of the first institutions in the nation, in the 1970s, to pioneer an environmental studies major.

 Since 1967, Warren Wilson College has come far as a four-year college.
 The curriculum has greatly expanded as enrollment has increased.
 Students can now choose from a wide variety of majors, concentrations, and minors, plus honors and pre-professional programs.
 Although the College has remained primarily an undergraduate institution, in 1981 it added a graduate program, the MFA Program for Writers, that has become nationally acclaimed with many award-winning faculty and alumni.

-The College’s recent past also has been distinguished by the forging of numerous partnerships with the broader community.
-The Center for Craft, Creativity and Design, Buncombe County Schools and, on the edge of campus, North Carolina Outward Bound School and Mountain Area Child and Family Center.
+The College’s recent past also has been distinguished by the forging of numerous partnerships with the broader community including The Center for Craft, Creativity & Design, Buncombe County Schools and, on the edge of campus, North Carolina Outward Bound School and Verner Center for Early Learning.
 In 1996 the College and the Eastern Band of Cherokee Indians became official partners in the Cherokee Archaeology Field School on campus near the Swannanoa River.
 More recently, Warren Wilson and the City of Asheville signed an agreement stating their intent to work together toward climate partnership goals.